jaemic00/redmine-report/README.md

 ## Redmine daily, weekly and monthly e-mail reports

 This program sends daily, weekly and monthly e-mail reports from Redmine.
-It formats them nicely into html and sends a pretty HTML e-mail with a table.
+It formats them nicely into HTML and sends a pretty HTML e-mail with a table.

 It pulls data directly from the Redmine database using SQL.